PREVIEW-S.Korea's Yoon to meet Biden as doubts grow over nuclear umbrella

 Yoon, in an interview with Reuters last week, Yoon signalled for the first time a softening in his position on arming Ukraine, saying his government might not "insist only on humanitarian or financial support" if Ukraine comes under a large-scale attack on civilians or a "situation the international community cannot condone".

+A South Korean official said the government's position against arms support for Ukraine "raised eyebrows" in some countries at a time when South Korean defence firms have won big deals in Europe, including a $5.8 billion contract to supply howitzers and tanks to Poland.

+Another South Korean official said the government had been "treading a fine line" as it tried to maintain ties with Russia but Yoon's remarks could give South Korea greater flexibility.

-Yoon is due to meet Biden for their summit and a joint news conference on Wednesday.
-He will address the U.S. Congress on Thursday then travel to Boston where he will speak at the Harvard Kennedy School.
+Yoon is due to meet Biden for their summit on Wednesday.
+He will address the U.S. Congress on Thursday.

 Yoon is bringing business leaders to boost partnerships on supply chains and high-tech areas including chips and batteries.
-They will visit NASA's Goddard Space Flight Center to discuss space cooperation.
+He will also discuss space cooperation at NASA's Goddard Space Flight Center.

 (Reporting by Hyonhee Shin; Additional reporting by Soo-hyang Choi; Editing by Robert Birsel)